wso2/docs-is/en/docs/sample-use-cases/sample-scenario.md

     server.host.port=8080
     ```

-3. To configure and run the sample applications, open a terminal, navigate to the `<IS_SAMPLE_DISTR>/IS-QSG/bin` folder, and follow the steps given below.
+3. To configure and run the sample applications, open a terminal, navigate to the `<IS_SAMPLE_DISTR>/IS-QSG/bin` folder, and follow the steps given below:

-    1. Execute one of the following command to start the sample application:
+    1. Execute one of the following commands to start the sample application:

         -   On Linux/MacOS